Using only 6-ingredients you can make these tasty cookies using canned chickpeas as the hero!

 Fruit yoghurt is the secret ingredient in this sweet pizza.

 Quesadillas are a quick and easy way to make leftovers tasty.
-You can make these in a sandwich press or a frying pan.
+You can make these in a sandwich press, oven, or a frying pan.

 Rice paper rolls are a quick way to repackage your leftovers - with no cooking required!